ga-wdi-lessons/ruby-oop/readme.md

 User.new
 ```

 #### Hypothesis Building (2 min)

 In the next 2 minutes, write down 3 sentences venturing an educated guess when we might use each of these two methods, `def initialize` and `new`, describing where each would be written.

 <details>
   <summary>What can we conclude about the relationship of `def initialize` and `.new`?</summary>

   The `initialize` method is run every time `.new` is called.

 </details>

 <details>
   <summary>How is this different from other User methods we've seen?</summary>

   `initialize` and `new` aren't the same word.
 Going by what else we've seen, we'd expect to see `User.initialize` correspond to `def initialize`.
 (Under the hood, `.new` is a separate class method that calls the `initialize` instance method.)

 </details>

-### You can pass arguments to `initialize`
+### You Can Pass Arguments to `initialize`

 `initialize` is a special method in its relationship to `.new`, but otherwise it behaves like any other method.
-This means you can pass arguments to it:
+This means you can pass arguments to it...

 ```rb
 class User